 Why bother tailoring your 404 pages?
-Depending on how large your website is, users may come across a page within your website that cannot be found.
-There’s a big chance that they will exit out of your website, contributing to a higher bounce rate.
+Depending on your website’s size, users may come across a page that cannot be found.
+There’s a big chance that they will exit your website, contributing to a higher bounce rate.

-While 404 pages are normal, too many of these broken links can negatively impact your ranking on Google.
-Screaming Frog is a great tool to help you locate broken links within your website, but until you find the time to get around to fixing your broken page, try redirecting the user back to a page that is working.
+While 404 pages are normal, too many broken links can negatively impact your ranking on Google.
+Screaming Frog is a great tool to help you locate broken links within your website, but until you find the time to fix your broken page, try redirecting the user back to a working page.

 Check out these other tips on how to properly optimize your interior design website so that you can ensure that it is running smoothly.

 Need help determining how to boost your interior design website for more traffic?
 We are always happy to help!
 Check out our results-driven SEO services today!